-If you elect for 50/50, you would be moved to that section from the next available pay period.
+If you elect for 50/50, you would be moved to that section from the next pay period.
 You would then start paying half your normal contributions and build up half your normal pension.
 When you make an election for the 50/50 section, your employer must provide you with information on the effect this will have on your benefits in the Scheme.

-If you were to die in service whilst in the 50/50 section of the Scheme, the lump sum death grant and any survivor pensions would be worked out as if you were in the main section of the Scheme.
-If you are awarded an ill health pension which includes an amount of enhanced pension, the amount of enhanced pension added to your pension account is worked out as if you were in the main section of the Scheme.
+If you were to die while you were in the 50/50 section of the Scheme, the lump sum death grant and any survivor pensions would be worked out as if you were in the main section of the Scheme.
+If you are awarded an ill health pension which includes an enhanced pension, the amount of pension added to your pension account is worked out as if you were in the main section of the Scheme.